-This program could lead to implementation of minigrids, which could improve the resilience of the grid during storms and severe weather events.
-The studies will enable improved system resilience when the sustainable energy transformation is completed, ensuring existing system infrastructure is rebuilt to accommodate penetration of intermittent distributed resources within the minigrid.
+This program could study implementation of microgrids, which could improve the resilience of targeted areas and/or associated critical infrastructure during storms and severe weather events.
+The studies will enable improved system resilience when the sustainable energy transformation is completed, ensuring existing system infrastructure is rebuilt to accommodate penetration of intermittent distributed resources within the microgrids.